stevenfluo/180final/docs/index.markdown

 A brief note about noise: having more sub-aperture images in the result may introduce more noise/blur because of the distance between sub-apertures and their slight difference in views.

 Here are my results on different datasets.
-For all results, I use an aperture threshold of 0 to 10.
+For all results, I use an aperture thresholds from 0 to 10, incrementing by 1 for each image.
 The value of C is held constant across these images and is specified in the caption of each output.

 <p align="center">
     <img src="./img/chess_aperture_withreverse.gif" alt="ad" width="95%"/>